 Being a GMC, the Yukon and Yukon XL are a bit more premium than their Chevy counterparts, giving them more posh features, especially in their Denali trims.

-In interior roominess, the Yukon and Yukon XL are close to their Chevy cousins.
-The Yukon offers 990.6 mm of second-row legroom, but its third row is tight with just 629.9 mm of legroom.
-Cargo space is plentiful at up to 2,681.6 litres with all the rear seats folded.
+The Yukon and Yukon XL are close to their Chevy cousins in interior roominess.
+The Yukon offers 1,067 mm of second-row legroom, but its third row is tighter but still OK for kids at 886 mm of legroom.
+Cargo space is plentiful at up to 3,480 litres with all the rear seats folded.

 Opt for the 11.9-inch-longer Expedition Max, and its second-row legroom swells to 1,082 mm, but the third-row legroom remains the same.
 The most significant growth area in the Max model is its 3,437.7 litres of max cargo capacity.

-The Expedition is also a surprising performer, as its twin-turbo 3.5-liter V-6 engine pumps out 375 to 400 horsepower, depending on the trim.
+The Expedition is also a surprising performer, as its twin-turbo 3.5-litre V6 engine pumps out 375 to 400 horsepower, depending on the trim.
 Plus, this powertrain helps it deliver a 4,218-kg towing capacity.

 Sticking with the Hyundai Palisade's lower trim levels leaves you with a three-passenger second-row bench seat in place of the captain's chairs in higher trims.
 This ups the passenger capacity to eight, qualifying Hyundai's midsize SUV for our list.